An attachment aware school is one where the whole staff:

 - Integrate and channel any advices from outside agencies into the IDP via the Key adult and/or Safe Base team

 - Engage in a careful balance of both nurture and gentle challenge to support troubled pupils into learned security

 - Work closely with the family to develop a shared understanding of the pupil reflecting on possible stressors and calmers.

 And are addressing the developmental vulnerabilities of troubled pupils.

 We are lucky that Lawn Primary School has two fully trained and accredited Attachment Leads.
-Mrs Sarah Allison, Headteacher and Mrs Jo O'Hare, Learning Mentor are fully trained and accredited by Brighton University.
+Mrs Donna Hallam and Mrs Jo O'Hare, Learning Mentor are fully trained and accredited by Brighton University.